 McKinney Car Accident Lawyer Near Me (972) 535-6377

-For the entire country, in 2016, 10,111 people died in auto accidents involving speeding.
+For the entire country in 2016, 10,111 people died in auto accidents involving speeding.
 That was 27% of the 37,461 total traffic deaths in the United States, according to the NHTSA.

-For the entire country, in 2016, 3,157 people died in car crashes that involved distracted drivers.
+For the entire country in 2016, 3,450 people died in car crashes that involved distracted driving.
 That was 9% of the 37,461 total traffic deaths in the United States, according to the NHTSA.

 Complete a Free Case Evaluation form now